 Calculating the Ideal Trajectory of a Running Course

 Mathematical equations have become the indispensable scientific foundation of elite sports.
 They serve as a basis for athletes to constantly measure their performance in their pursuit of perfection.
+Get a maths tutor Sydney here.
 In this respect, Amandine Aftalion, head of research at the National Centre for Scientific Research (CNRS) created a model demonstrating the best path for runners to take according to various conditions, taking into account:

 - the distance of the race